Yousef Mazraeh

-Yousef Mazraeh, (Persian: یوسف مزرعه, born; 13 June 2005), is an Iranian football player who plays as a winger for Foolad FC in the Persian Gulf Pro League.
+Yousef Mazraeh, (Persian: یوسف مزرعه, born; 13 June 2005), is an Iranian football player who plays as a winger for Foolad in the Persian Gulf Pro League.
 He is also a member of the Iran national under-20 football team.

 Mazraeh represented Iran in the 2025 AFC U-20 Asian Cup, appearing in four matches during the tournament.
 He scored a goal against Uzbekistan, and came on as a substitute during extra time in a crucial match against Japan.